kgrzybek/modular-monolith-with-ddd/README.md

 **Key assumptions:**

-1. API doesn't have any application logic.
+1. API contains no application logic
-2. API communicates with module using a small interface to send Queries and Commands.
+2. API communicates with Modules using a small interface to send Queries and Commands
-3. Each module has its own interface which is used by API.
+3. Each Module has its own interface which is used by API
-4. **Modules communicate each other only asynchronously using Events Bus**.
-Remote Procedure Call is not allowed.
+4. **Modules communicate each other only asynchronously using Events Bus** - direct method calls are not allowed
-5. Each Module **has it's own data** - in separate schema or database.
-Shared data is not allowed.
+5. Each Module **has it's own data** in a separate schema - shared data is not allowed
+   - Module data could be moved into separate databases if desired
-6. Module doesn't have dependencies on other modules.
-Module can have only dependency on integration events assembly of other module (see [Module level view](#32-module-level-view)).
+6. Modules can only have a dependency on the integration events assembly of other Module (see [Module level view](#32-module-level-view))
-7. Each Module has its own [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/).
-Which implies that each Module has its own Inversion Of Control container.
+7. Each Module has its own [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/), which implies that each Module has its own Inversion-of-Control container
-8. API as a host needs to initialize each module.
-Each module has an initialization method.
+8. API as a host needs to initialize each module and each module has an initialization method
-9. Each module is **highly encapsulated**.
-Only required types and members are public - the rest is internal or private.
+9. Each Module is **highly encapsulated** - only required types and members are public, the rest are internal or private

 ### 3.2 Module Level View